dmitriid/tetrad/README.md

 means "exercise book, notebook" in Russian, hence the icon (I know it's a clipboard, not a notebook, but I like it :) ).

+# Chat platforms supported as of version 0.2

+- Slack
+- XMPP
+- Telegram
+- IRC

+Note: you can have two-way communication between any of these services

 # Requirements

 - This code